Zoom In Disparities in Healthcare LLM Q&A: Multilingual Wiki Health Care

 \section{Multilingual Wiki Health Care}

-Existing benchmark datasets largely focus on monolingual or general-purpose tasks, lacking the specificity needed to assess how pretraining sources affect multilingual answer quality in specialized domains such as healthcare.
-To address this gap, we introduce \textbf{ \gls{wikids}}, a multilingual, health-focused Q\&A dataset.
-It is derived from Wikipedia, pretraining source for LLMs.
+Existing benchmark datasets largely focus on monolingual evaluation, typically for general-purpose or other tasks such as hallucination detection, lacking the specificity needed to assess how pretraining sources affect multilingual answer quality in specialized domains such as healthcare.
+To address this gap, we introduce \textbf{ MultiWikiHealthCare}, a multilingual, health-focused Q\&A dataset.
+MultiWikiHealthCare is derived from Wikipedia, a common pretraining source for LLMs.
 Figure~\ref{fig:ds_pipeline} presents the pipeline for constructing the dataset.
+The main stages of the pipeline are outlined in detail in the remainder of this section.